bcgsc/unikseq/README.md

 3) BED-like file (.bed)

    The first three columns contain the names of chromosomes or scaffolds, the start, and the end coordinates of the sequences considered.
 When -c 1 is set, the bed-like file records the coordinates of conserved (upper-case base) regions ONLY, when applicable.
-The file can be used in conjunction with bedtools (intersect) to find possible overlap with the annotated regions of a GFF3 file, for instance.
+The file can be used in conjunction with bedtools (intersect) to find possible overlap with the annotated regions of a GFF3 file, for instance (example command: bedtools intersect -a KF597303.1.gff3 -b unikseq_v1.3.5-r_CEMA.fa.gz-i_shark.fa.gz-o_teleost.fa.gz-k25-c0-s100-p25-l1-u90-m0.bed.

 4) LOG file (.log)